 Visit your dentist every 6 months.
 Dental infection is a risk factor for bacterial endocarditis.
 See your dentist immediately if you have a toothache or abscess.

 You might need to take an antibiotic before dental visits.
-Ask your doctor for more information.
+Ask your healthcare provider for more information.

-Tell your doctor about all infections you have, even small ones.
+Tell your healthcare provider about all infections you have, even small ones.

 Take good care of yourself.
 Get regular exercise and eat a healthy diet.
-Ask your doctor for help as needed.
+Ask your healthcare provider for help as needed.

 Make a follow-up appointment as directed by our staff.
 You will need follow up with an infectious disease doctor as well as a cardiologist and possibly a heart surgeon.